 We will only serve a statutory notice where there is a risk to safety or health.
 In most cases, because of the risk, we will arrange for the work to be done and then serve the notice.

-We may have been called out by your neighbours or asked to inspect the building.
+We may have been called out by a member of the public who has reported a building defect.
 We can take immediate action to remove any danger to public health.
 This may be unblocking drains, stopping falling debris or stopping immediate damage to the fabric of a building.
 In these cases we do not have to serve a notice before we act.

 Search for existing statutory notices served.
 For more information, download our guide to Your statutory notice below.

 An advice notice and bill will be sent out as soon as possible after action has been taken.

 In the case of a drain blockage, we will clear the blockage problem at that time, but are not responsible for further blockages and cannot guarantee a trouble-free system.